zivtech/views_bulk_reference_edit/README.txt

    mode.
 If it uses the machine name "bulk_edit", the form for the "Modify field values" action will use that form mode to determine what fields are available for bulk editing.
-5. Configure the supported entity type and bundles, for each type select the editable fields, currently field permissions are not supported.
+5. Configure the supported entity types and bundles, for each type select the editable fields, currently field permissions are not supported.